-The Comprehensive Articulation Agreement (CAA) is a pact between North Carolina's university system and its community colleges that provides smooth transfer of students between the two systems.
+The 2014 Comprehensive Articulation Agreement (CAA) is a pact between North Carolina’s university system and its community colleges that provides a smooth transfer of students between the two systems.
 Students receive the most benefit from transferring the completed associate in arts or associate in science degree but they can also transfer Universal General Education Transfer Courses (UGETC), general education, or some elective courses.

 The CAA provides certain assurances to the transferring student:

 All 16 UNC-System universities are part of the Comprehensive Articulation Agreement.
 Get a more in-depth look at each school’s degree plans.

 The CAA assures admission to one of the 16 UNC institutions with the following stipulations:

 - Admission is not assured to a specific campus or to a specific program or major.

 - Students must have graduated from a North Carolina Community College with an associate in arts or associate in science degree.

 - Students must meet all requirements of the Comprehensive Articulation Agreement.